 Another active group of buyers has been consulting firms such as Accenture, Deloitte, IBM and EY.
 In today's dynamic world, consultants that provide only high-level strategic advice are finding that their clients want more.
 Clients are demanding to see at least some level of instantiation of products or services offerings recommended by their advisors.
 Demand for prototypes and social media engagement strategies is increasing, and in an effort to maintain relevancy, consultancies are swallowing leading digital agencies and design firms.
-These were two most active categories of acquisitions for consulting firms in the creative services space, accounting for 66% of their entire deal volume since 2013.
+These were two most active categories of acquisitions for consulting firms in the creative services space, accounting for 64% of their entire deal volume since 2013.
 For those firms focused on the implementation side of consulting such as Cognizant and EPAM, a need to move up the consulting food chain to higher margin services is an acquisition driver.
-This need to vertically integrate has pushed consultancies to become leaders in acquiring creative services properties, as evidenced by Wipro's \$103M purchase of Designit in July 2015, EY's purchase of Seren in August 2015, Cognizant's acquisition of Idea Couture in August 2016 and Tech Mahindra's \$66M acquisition of the BIO Agency in June 2016.
+This need to vertically integrate has pushed consultancies to become leaders in acquiring creative services properties, as evidenced by Wipro's \$103M purchase of Designit in July 2015, EY's purchase of Seren in August

+2015, Cognizant's acquisition of Idea Couture in August 2016 and Accenture's acquisition of Altitude in January 2017.